-Under virus strain, Europe’s leaders plea at UN for unity
+Under virus strain, Europe’s leaders plead at UN for unity

 Italy’s prime minister, whose country became a global symbol of the crisis as the first in the West to face a vast wave of infections, said the pandemic should offer world governments “the opportunity for collective renewal.”

-“This tragedy has changed us, but has also offered us the opportunity for a new beginning that is up to us to seize.
-After these months of suffering, we look each other in the eye differently, calling on a new sense of reciprocity and renewed spirit of solidarity,” Giuseppe Conte said.
+“This tragedy has changed us, but has also offered us the opportunity for a new beginning that is up to us to seize,” Giuseppe Conte said.

 Worldwide, the confirmed COVID-19 death toll is nearing 1 million, though experts believe the real toll is likely higher.
 In times of global crisis, Europe’s rich governments are often looked to for financial and material aid for poorer ones.
 But this time, they’re preoccupied with troubles of their own.